Blue Ridge Journal

 Even apart from her approval of the Iraq invasion, which I consider disqualifying in itself, Hillary Clinton has been associated with a number of questionable decisions, both in her role as "First Lady" (her husband's eleventh hour pardons netted her a tidy sum) and as Secretary of State, which I won't bother reciting again.
 Further, in my mind she suffers from never having held a responsible leadership position (Secretary of State is essentially a roving ambassador job).
 We experienced in the election of 2008 that both of the Democratic front-runners were without significant leadership experience, both hoping to gain that on the job as President.
 One of them won the presidency, and we've seen the result of inexperienced and weak leadership: the calculating Mr. Obama blowing with every wind, and occasionally lashing out with a "line-in-the-sand" attempt at firmness, such as in the Syrian poison-gas debacle, where he was rescued from even greater ignominy by Mr. Putin's intervention.
 The time has come for a President who doesn't have to learn leadership on the job.
 There are enough things for a new President to learn, without adding that.

 The second reasonable choice seems to be the recent Governor of Maryland, Martin O'Malley.
 Mr. O'Malley is young compared with the two other candidates discussed here (he's 52), has been relatively popular as Mayor of Baltimore and as Governor (though his popularity has taken a dive in Maryland lately), and is considered a comer in the Democratic party.
 He represents the "liberal" wing of the party, and there may lie his weakness in the general election.
-It is true that some of his positions taken in Virginia, such as supporting same-sex marriage and granting free State University tuition for some illegal aliens, which would have meant death for a presidential candidacy just a few years ago, can now be maintained, at least in Maryland.
+It is true that some of his positions taken in Maryland, such as supporting same-sex marriage and granting free State University tuition for some illegal aliens, which would have meant death for a presidential candidacy just a few years ago, can now be maintained, at least in Maryland.
 Whether they will fly nationally time will tell.

 It seems fair to characterize Mr. O'Malley as the quintessential career politician.
 Except for his first 2-3 years after law school, when he worked as a junior attorney for the city of Baltimore, he has spent his entire working career as an elected Maryland politician.
 Earlier, from the age of 19, he engaged himself in Democratic election campaigns, first for the presidential campaign of Gary Hart, then in the senatorial campaign of Barbara Milkuski, as well as working for a period in Senator Milkuski's offices, and in Nebraska Senator Bob Kerrey's primary run for the presidential nomination.
 O'Malley is certainly a man who knows election politics inside and out, and his connections in the Democratic party runs more than thirty years deep.